 Another important difference between employees and sole proprietors is that employees only have to pay half as much into these programs because their contributions are matched by their employers.
 Sole proprietors must pay the entire amount themselves (although they can deduct half of the cost).

-The self-employment tax rate for 2012 is 15.3% (13.3% until February 29, 2012) of the first $110,100 of income and 2.9% of everything above that amount.
+The self-employment tax rate is 15.3%, which consists of 12.4% for Social Security up to an annual income ceiling (above which no tax applies) and 2.9% for Medicare with no income limit or ceiling.
+See the IRS website for current Social Security annual income thresholds.
 Self-employment taxes are reported on Schedule SE, which a sole proprietor submits each year along with a 1040 income tax return and Schedule C.

-Unlike a sole proprietorship, a corporation is considered a separate entity from its owners for income tax purposes.
-Owners of corporations don't pay tax on the corporation's earnings unless they actually receive the money as compensation for services (salaries and bonuses) or as dividends.
+Unlike a sole proprietorship, a regular corporation (also called a "C" corporation) is considered a separate entity from its owners for income tax purposes.
+Owners of C corporations don't pay tax on the corporation's earnings unless they actually receive the money as compensation for services (salaries and bonuses) or as dividends.
 The corporation itself pays taxes on all profits left in the business.

-For example, if your Web design company wants to build up a reserve to buy new equipment, or your small label manufacturing company needs to accumulate inventory as it expands, you may choose to leave money in the business -- let's say $50,000.
-If you operate as a sole proprietor, those "retained" profits would be taxed at your marginal individual tax rate, which is probably more than 25%.
-But if you incorporate, that $50,000 would be taxed at the lower 15% corporate rate.
+Nevertheless, corporate owners at higher income levels who need or want to leave some profits in the business can benefit from the 21% corporate tax rate.
+For example, if your web design company wants to build up a reserve to buy new equipment, or your small label manufacturing company needs to accumulate inventory as it expands, you might choose to leave money in the business—let's say $50,000.
+If you operate as a sole proprietor, those "retained" profits would be taxed at your marginal individual tax rate, which could be as high as 37%.
+But if you incorporate, that $50,000 would be taxed at the 21% corporate rate.

-However, corporate taxation is definitely more complicated than the pass-through taxation of a sole proprietorship, and the savings -- probably a few thousand dollars -- may not be worth the hassle of forming a corporation and filing a corporate tax return.
-To learn more about how incorporating can reduce your tax bill, see How Corporations are Taxed.
+Corporate taxation is definitely more complicated than the pass-through taxation of a sole proprietorship, and the savings—probably a few thousand dollars—might not be worth the hassle of forming a corporation and filing a corporate tax return.
+To learn more about how incorporating can reduce your tax bill, see how corporations are taxed.